Rafael-DSBR/Cert-Fix/README.md

 ### 📋 The Problem (Diagnosis)
 During a critical update cycle with **SEFAZ (Brazilian Tax Authority)**, hundreds of A3 Digital Certificates failed to communicate due to a "Broken Chain of Trust" and legacy TLS protocol mismatches.

-* **Volume:** ~50 high-priority tickets per day escalation to Engineering.
+* **Volume:** ~10 high-priority tickets per day escalation to Engineering.
 * **Bottleneck:** The manual fix required advanced Registry manipulation (`regedit`) and Root CA injection via CLI (`certutil`), procedures that Tier 1 support agents were forbidden or afraid to execute due to risk.
 * **Business Impact:** Clients unable to issue invoices (NF-e).

 ### 🛠️ The Solution (The Automation)
-**Cert-Fix** is a "One-Click Repair" GUI that orchestrates the entire remediation process.
+**Auto-CertFix** is a "One-Click Repair" GUI that orchestrates the entire remediation process.
 It safely executes elevated commands to repair the Windows CryptoAPI environment without requiring technical expertise from the agent.

 **Capabilities:**
 * ✅ **Chain Repair:** Automates `InstaladorCadeias.exe` (ACBR solution) installation.